2022–23 Russian Cup

 The 2022–23 Russian Cup is the 31st season of the Russian football knockout tournament since the dissolution of the Soviet Union.

-The competition started on 16 August 2022 and will conclude on 11 June 2023.
+The competition started on 16 August 2022 and concluded on 11 June 2023.

-The winner of the cup would normally win entry into the 2023–24 UEFA Europa League; however, on 28 February 2022, Russian football clubs were suspended from FIFA & UEFA international competitions on 2022–23 season.
+The winner of the cup would normally gain entry into the 2023–24 UEFA Europa League; however, on 28 February 2022, Russian football clubs were suspended from FIFA & UEFA international competitions until further notice due to the Russo-Ukrainian War.